jesse-kaufman/portfolio-site/src/content/projects/custom-keyboard-layout/index.md

 {{< figure src="/projects/custom-keyboard-layout/keyboard.webp" alt="Photograph of keyboard and trackball on desk." caption="Photograph of keyboard and trackball on desk." >}}

+### Diagram conventions

+In the diagrams below, there are a few conventions in use.
+The main text on a key (centered) represents what is typed or the command when the key is PRESSED.
+Smaller text on the front of keys in a salmon color represent what is typed or the command when the key is HELD.

+In the diagrams of layers other than BASE, keys that are unimportant to that layer are rendered flat and lighter in color.
+Salmon-colored flat keys represent the key being held down to access the layer.
+For keys that type alpha characters on the BASE layer that are flat on another layer, the keys do nothing.
+Keys in the thumb clusters and non-alpha characters perform the same function as on the BASE layer.

 ## Goals

 - Minimize hand and finger strain—especially on pinkies